2021-22 Catalog (Archived Catalog)

 - Self-Registration: Students who have met registration guidelines can register online or on campus.
 Visit www.svcc.edu/soar for registration guidelines.

-- Choose one of the following options (1-4)
+- Choose one of the following registration options (a-c)

 - Students Enrolling for Personal Interest, Professional Development, or Student-at-Large